Trusted Criminal Defense Attorneys

 All the Schedule III drugs are included in this alphabetic list of scheduled drugs[6].

-The penalties for a Schedule III drug charge depend on whether the charge relates to simple possession or trafficking.
+The penalties for a Schedule 3 drug charge depend on whether the charge relates to simple drug possession[7] or trafficking.

 Civil Penalties